 - Tranz-Send Broadcasting Network, Inc. v.
 BitTorrent, Inc. (N.D.
 Cal.) – Defended BitTorrent in a patent infringement action, obtaining a dismissal with prejudice.

 - Mekiki Co., Ltd. v.
 Facebook, Inc. (N.D.
 Cal.) – Defended Facebook in a patent infringement action, obtaining a dismissal in light of the PTO's reexamination of patents-in-suit.
 The PTO subsequently rejected the asserted patent claims in reexamination.

 - WhoGlue, Inc. v.
 Facebook, Inc. (D. Del.) – Defended Facebook in a patent infringement action.
 The case was dismissed.

 - Huntley, LLC v.
 Monterey Mushrooms, Inc., (D. Del.) – Defended Monterey Mushrooms in a patent infringement action, obtaining a dismissal of the case with prejudice along with attorneys' fees and costs.

 - The Penn State Research Foundation, Inc. v.
 Monterey Mushrooms, Inc. (M.D.
-Pa.) – Defended Monterey Mushrooms in a correction of inventorship and ownership dispute.
-The case settled and was dismissed.
+Pa.) – Defended Monterey Mushrooms in a correction of inventorship and ownership dispute, obtaining a settlement and dismissal.

 Additionally, Mr. Chen's efforts on pro bono matters have been recognized by the American Bar Association, the National Law Journal, the California Lawyers for the Arts, and the San Francisco Daily Journal.